kwo/rakewire/README.md

 ## BACKLOG

+ - #BACKLOG:0 have fetchers signal when they are idle, FetcherService signal when it is idle
  - #BACKLOG:10 implememt Fever API
  - #BACKLOG:20 add support for Hot Links to Fever API support
  - #BACKLOG:0 html ui